Othello Race Quotes

 May fall to match you with her country forms

 Iago suggests that there's something "unnatural" and "rank" about Desdemona if she would decide to marry a black man instead of a man who is of "her own clime, complexion, and degree" (a.k.a. a European man, especially a man from Venice).
 The word "rank" has serious sexual connotations for Shakespeare – it implies a kind of festering and rot associated with sexually transmitted disease.
 So, Iago is implying that Desdemona's sexual desire for Othello not only makes her "unnatural," but also suggests that she's promiscuous and corrupt – the kind of girl who might have an STD.
 (Compare Iago's words here to Hamlet's obsession with his mother's "rank" marriage bed by checking out our discussion of "Symbols" in Hamlet.)

 We also want to point out that Iago isn't just playing on Othello's fears about his wife's sexuality.
 Iago also plays on Othello's fears about his status as a black Moor.
 Iago says Desdemona will eventually change her mind or "repent" for being with him, leaving Othello for a white man instead.
 Notice Othello doesn't disagree with any of this.
-It seems Othello's already beginning to believe that Desdemona is or will be unfaithful to him because 1) she's promiscuous and 2) because Othello is a black man and therefore, not good enough for Desdemona.
+It seems Othello's already beginning to believe that Desdemona is or will be unfaithful to him because 1) she's promiscuous and 2) Othello is a black man, and therefore not good enough for Desdemona.
 None of what Iago has to say is true.
-So, why is Othello so easily manipulated by Iago?
-Is it because Iago tells him what Othello already suspects to be true?
+So why is Othello so easily manipulated by Iago?
+Is it because Iago tells him what he already suspects to be true?
 If so, does this mean that Othello is a victim of society's racist ideologies?